NethermindEth/el-node-spec/docs/docs/spec/packaging/guidelines.md

 ## Use the `hidden` field of profile's options for sensitive information

 The `hidden` field of profile's options allows you to hide the value of the option in the AVS setup wizard tool.
 This is a recommended practice for sensitive information.
 The option keeps the `validate` and the `type` fields to ensure that the user provides a valid value, but the `default` field will be ignored.

+## Use Docker Volumes for persisting data

+Docker Volumes (named and bind-mount volumes) are recommended to persist data outside the container.
+If you don't use volumes, the data will be lost when the container is removed.
+The `db-service` service representing the Postgres database uses a named volume for this purpose (check [reference package](/docs/spec/packaging/reference)).
+The `main-service` uses a bind-mount volume.
+Both are valid options.
+For more information about Docker Volumes, check the [Docker documentation](https://docs.docker.com/storage/volumes/).